 Please allow 2 weeks for processing and handling all floral orders.
 Subscriptions are automatically charged every month and renewed annually.
 You may cancel at any time.

-All orders will be delivered by Noon every 1st Saturday of the month.
+All orders will be delivered by Noon every Saturday.

 care at first sight

 Keep fresh flowers away from drafts and extreme temperatures, which can quickly dry out the flowers and cause wilting.
 If your flowers came in plastic, remove this as soon as possible.
 Do not place your arrangement in the refrigerator, near fruit or in the path of cigarette smoke as ethylene gas is detrimental to many flower types.
 Avoid direct sunlight and do your best to place them in cooler conditions where possible as most flowers last longer under these conditions.